Nicolas-M-Wong/Upscale/README.md

 Ongoing development :
  - *Translating/adding comments in English*
- - *Improving global readibility of the code*
+ - *Improving global readability of the code*
  - *Changing the structure from function with librairies to class*